About Me

 Welcome to my website!
 I'm a PhD student in Robotics at MIT CSAIL, advised by Leslie Kaelbling and Tomás Lozano-Pérez.

 I study embodied reasoning: how to connect high-level knowledge and planning with the messy realities of perception, control, and physical interaction.
-My goal is to build Rational Robots that learn from data and still adapt to new tasks and environments, much like humans do!
+My goal is to build Lifelong Learning Robots that learn from data and still adapt to new tasks and environments, much like humans do!

 My research bridges top-down, factored reasoning and planning with bottom-up, data-driven perception and control.
 Practically, that means designing and learning representations that capture the structure of a task (objects, goals, constraints) while learning the low-level skills needed to act in the world.
 I develop algorithms that let these layers talk to each other so a robot can plan abstractly, execute robustly, and reuse what it learns across contexts.
 Ultimately, I'm working toward general-purpose robot behavior that transfers across tasks, objects, and settings with strong sample efficiency and real-world generalization.